Andy1977D/RL_PID/README.md

 A further special challenge in calibrating a PID controller on a real system is, that - in opposite to MiL tuning - everytime there are different boundary conditions.
 This is exactly the use-case for RL.

+## License

+This repo is open for everybody and licensed under **MIT** license
+Author: Andreas Gotter

 ## Implementation

 The shown script calibrates the example system by utilization of a RL approach.